Whiting’s 2017 Green Initiatives

 Living Green in Whiting

-Whiting was named the 2010 IACT Green Community of the Year for municipalities with a population of 5,000 or less.
-View the associated press release by clicking here.
+Whiting is honored to have received the IACT Green Community of the Year Award for seven consecutive years (2010-2016) for communities with a population of 5,000 or less.
+View the associated press release for 2010 by clicking here.

 - Household Waste

 - Electronics Recycling

 - Battery Recycling

 - Cafeteria Recycling

 - Join Globy

 The City’s recycling program is a single stream collection system, which allows the City to pick up co-mingled recyclables with a designated packer (garbage truck).
 65-gallon rolling carts allow easy recycling of paper, cardboard, tin, aluminum, plastic, and glass.
 View a video of a Single Stream Recycling operation very similar to our disposal firm’s operation by clicking here.

 - Obsolete Electronics – Whiting City Garage, 1915 Front Street

 - Household Batteries (alkaline, nickel-cad, lithium, etc.) – Whiting City Hall, 1443 119th Street